Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 4. [Conclusion](#conclusion)

 ### Introduction
-In this writeup, we will explore the **Agent Sudo** challenge, breaking down each step to uncover the solution.
+This writeup will explore the **Agent Sudo** challenge, breaking down each step to uncover the solution.
 This guide is intended for complete beginners to hacking and will explain the approach and techniques used.

 ### Challenge Description
 The **Agent Sudo** challenge is designed to test your skills in various areas of cybersecurity, including cryptography, steganography, and web exploitation.